This article was originally published in 2011 and is updated regularly to include the latest, greatest information.

 Google Creative Commons – Use Google’s Advanced Image Search to find images, videos, and text you can reuse, share, or modify.
 Keep in mind that you can’t use just any old photo you find in a Google search on your site – it HAS to be one that is labeled for reuse, commercial reuse, and/or modification.
 Google says, “In addition to images labeled as being under the Creative Commons license or in the public domain, the usage rights filter on this page also shows you images labeled with the GNU Free Documentation license.”

 Wikimedia Commons – Millions of images, sounds, and video clips to explore.
+Read the licensing information below the image for terms of reuse.
+You can also search by license type.

 Low-Cost Stock Images